Koinange99/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-these are shell variables expansions
+the topic is about shell variables expansions